First Wedding Dance Lessons

 What should we wear to our dance lessons?

-Think comfort over fashion, so soft‑soled shoes, flats, or even the shoes you’ll wear on the day so you get used to how they feel.
+Think comfort over fashion, so soft‑soled shoes, flat shoes, or even the shoes you’ll be wearing on the day.
+In fact, that may be more beneficial, as it helps you get used to how they feel.

 Trainers aren’t recommended, and stilettos must have heel protectors to avoid scratching the studio dance floor.